varun-chammenchery/varun-chammenchery/README.md

-- 👋 Hi, I’m Varun
+- 👋 Hi, It's me, Varun
-- 👀 I’m interested in Embedded Software Solutions ...
+- 👀 Embedded Systems, Product cybersecurity, Firmware Architecture.
-- 🌱 I’m currently learning TF-M
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 Reach me at varunvijayan@hotmail.com

 <!---
 varun-chammenchery/varun-chammenchery is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.